bharti1690/bharti1690/README.md

 - 👋 Hi, I’m @bharti1690
 - 👀 I’m interested in coding and learning new programming skills
 - 🌱 I’m currently learning python and AWS
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - sharma.bharti17@yahoo.com or https://www.linkedin.com/in/bharti-sharma-36a51136/

 <!---